Francis Dobbs

 1750-1811; b.
 27 April, Lisburn, Co.
 Antrim; s. of Rev. Richard Dobbs and gs. of the man who greeted William III at Carrickfergus in 1688; br. of Arthur Dobbs [see infra]; ed.
 TCD; served in the army; wrote The Irish Chief, or The Patriot King, concerning the defeat of Sitric’s Vikings in Ireland by the heroism of Ceallachain, 9th-century Gaelic king of Cashel, and his Munster men; paly performed at Smock Alley in April 1773, and composed when he was twenty-one acc.
 “Advertisement”; the printed version of 1774 contains changes from the acted original incl. the invention of char.
 Cleones and the rescue of Stira, who died of poison in the original; play rejected by Drury Lane and Covent Garden theatres late 1773 or early 1774; assisted Lord Charlemont in pamphlets for the Irish Volunteers, and took accepted seat in the Irish Parliament from him, 1799;

-wrote volunteer pamphlets and made an eccentric speech against the Union on 7 June 1800, professing that ‘the independence of Ireland was written in the immutable records of heaven’ and that ‘it was impossible that a kingdom which revelation showed to be under the special favour of Heaven, could be absorbed in one of the ten kingdoms typified in the image of Daniel’ (cited by Lecky); printed as A Genuine Report of his Speech in Parliament with his Memoirs (1800); also published A Summary of Universal History, 9 vols.
+wrote Volunteer pamphlets and made an eccentric speech against the Union on 7 June 1800 - professing that ‘the independence of Ireland was written in the immutable records of heaven’ and that ‘it was impossible that a kingdom which revelation showed to be under the special favour of Heaven, could be absorbed in one of the ten kingdoms typified in the image of Daniel’ (quotedn by Lecky); printed as A Genuine Report of his Speech in Parliament with his Memoirs (1800); also published A Summary of Universal History, 9 vols.
 (1800), setting out his interpretation of scriptural prophecy in full; poetical works incl.
 Modern Matrimony (1773), Poems (1788), and “Millennium” printed in Memoirs (1800), departing from a description of the ‘private guilt of the world’ and ending with a vision of political peace and harmony between the sexes; d.
-11 April; his brother Arthur was Governor of North Carolina.
+11 April; his brother Arthur Dobbs became Governor of North Carolina [see note].
 RR ODNB PI DIW RAF OCIL

 Works